yusufshakeel/learn-k8s/README.md

 ### Readiness: make unhealthy

-This API will make the pod readiness unhealthy.
+This API will make the app readiness unhealthy.
 Pass the TTL in seconds.

 ```
 Request: